Welcome to Nurture Hub

 Nurture + Lead

-‘Nurture groups are in-school, teacher-led psychosocial interventions focused on supporting the social, emotional and behavioural difficulties (SEBD) of children and young people.
-They are founded on evidence-based practices and offer a short-term, inclusive, targeted intervention that works in the long term.
+‘Nurture groups are in-school, teacher-led psychosocial interventions focused on supporting the social, emotional and mental health difficulties (SEMH) of children and young people.
+They are founded on evidence-based practices and offer an inclusive, targeted intervention that works in the long term.
 First and foremost, nurture groups focus on supporting students to form attachments to loving and caring adults at school.
 Unconditional positive regard is the most powerful mechanism for change.’
 National Nurture networks

-Social and developmental targets for each student are devised using the Boxall Profile, a detailed assessment of social, emotional and behavioural functioning of children and young people.
+Social and developmental targets for each student are devised using the Boxall Profile, a detailed assessment of social and emotional functioning of children and young people.
 When the appropriate targets are met the student may be reintegrated into their mainstream class or transitioned into the most appropriate setting.
 The amount of time this takes will depend on each individual child.

 - To define and support acceptable standards of behaviour.

 - To encourage consistency of response to both positive and negative behaviour.

 - To promote self-esteem, self-discipline and positive relationships.